Skip to main content

 Data impact

-If you change the source or target asset type, existing relations between assets are deleted.
-If you only change the name, color, or arrow style, existing relations are preserved.
+If you change the source or target asset type, existing relationships between assets are deleted.
+If you only change the name, color, or arrow style, existing relationships are preserved.

 1. Click the delete icon